deeplearning4j/deeplearning4j/troubleshootingneuralnets.md

 ### Policies and Scheduling

 You can optionally define a learning rate policy for your neural network.
-A policy will change the learning rate over time, achieving better results since the learning rate can "slow down" to find a closer local minima for convergence.
+A policy will change the learning rate over time, achieving better results since the learning rate can "slow down" to find closer local minima for convergence.
 A common policy used is scheduling.
 See the [LeNet example](https://github.com/deeplearning4j/dl4j-examples/blob/master/dl4j-examples/src/main/java/org/deeplearning4j/examples/convolution/LenetMnistExample.java) for a learning rate schedule used in practice.

 Note that if you're using multiple GPUs, this will affect your scheduling.
 For example, if you have 2x GPUs, then you will need to divide the iterations in your schedule by 2, since the throughput of your training process will be double, and the learning rate schedule is only applicable to the local GPU.